jsalazarf27/plugin_outsystem_dynatrace/README.md

 This plugin is a wrapper around the Dynatrace Cordova plugin, to be used with OutSystems

+### This is NOT supported by Dynatrace, it is just an example of how to integrate the Cordova plugin into Outsystems.

 ## Installation

 Import the `DynatracePlugin.oml` file into Service Studio.
 You can then add it as a dependency to your apps.